That '90s Show (The Simpsons)

 "That '90s Show" is the eleventh episode of the nineteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on January 27, 2008.
 Kurt Loder and "Weird Al" Yankovic both guest star as themselves, this being the second time for Yankovic.
 The episode was written by Matt Selman, and directed by Mark Kirkland.
 The episode's title is a parody of That '70s Show, a television program that also aired on Fox.

 After Bart and Lisa discover Marge's degree from Springfield University, Homer and Marge recount one of the darkest points of their relationship, in which Marge has an affair with a pretentious history professor and a dejected, self-destructive Homer achieves brief fame as the frontman of a grunge band.

-The episode retcons some of the Simpson family history: Due to the show's long run, Homer and Marge's romance as young adults now takes place during the 1990s instead of the late 1970s – early 1980s per previous episodes.
-(Subsequent episodes would return to the earlier time frame.)
+The show parodies the floating timeline utilized in The Simpsons, in which characters remain the same age even though every episode is set in the present.
+While previous episodes, such as the 1991 episode "The Way We Was", depicted Homer and Marge's early romance in the 1970s, this episode portrays their lives as a young couple in the mid-'90s, paradoxically the same time period in which the early seasons of the show were produced and set.